Bluecraft-AI/LeadLines-Mark-1/LeadLines GitHub Project Structure.md

 - External service integrations include Airtable, Instantly.ai, and potentially others
 - The UI follows a consistent design pattern with a left sidebar and top panel visible on all sections
 - Navigation is organized with Dashboard, CSV Upload, and Submissions in the sidebar, and AI Agent in the top panel
-- Scrolling is contained within the main content area for better user experience
+- Scrolling is strictly contained within the main content area for an app-like user experience